-The appliance will start to heat after a few seconds.
+The appliance starts to heat up after a few seconds.

-- If \\ appears on the display, the temperature is too high for the selected heating function.
-The appliance is not heating.Set a lower temperature. - If h flashes on the display, the temperature in the cooking compartment is too high for the selected operating mode.
+Note: If h flashes in the display, the temperature in the cooking compartment is too high for the selected operating mode.
 Switch the appliance off, wait until it has cooled down and then switch it back on again.